bitcoin-s/bitcoin-s/docs/oracle/build-oracle-server.md

 ### Docker

-The oracle server also has docker support.
+#### Using an existing docker image

+We publish docker images on every PR that is merged to bitcoin-s.

+You can find the docker repo for the oracle server [here](https://hub.docker.com/r/bitcoinscala/bitcoin-s-oracle-server/tags?page=1&ordering=last_updated)

+#### Building our own docker image
 You can build a docker image with the following commands

 ```
 sbt "oracleServer/docker:stage"